SoundCloud is an online music platform that allows anyone to listen to music from (mostly) independent artists.

 The pair quickly bonded over both their passion for technology and music.
 Alexander, as he described in a 2011 interview with FounderLY, lost himself in a “huge sort of rabbit hole” of music when he was a teenager.
 He even produced an album, which he recalled was “terrible music, very, very bad music.”

 Due to the low cost of living and the big local (electronic) music scene, the pair decided to move to Berlin.
 And after a year of coding and refining, SoundCloud launched their private beta in October 2008.
-Just take a look at this OG video from Alex describing the service:

 The company’s initial vision was to allow musicians and producers to share and collaborate around their work in a cloud-based service.
 Back in the day, music was shared through FTP Servers or services like YouSendIt, which was extremely cumbersome due to the file size of these tracks.